wildfly-security/wildfly-openssl/README.md

 Installing the native library
 -----------------------------

+If you are running on x86_64 Mac, Windows or Linux then you can use the out of the box support provided by the `wildfly-openssl` artifact.

 There are two different native libraries that must be loaded, the `libwfssl` binary provided by this project, and OpenSSL itself. `libwfssl` is loaded through a standard java.lang.System.loadLibrary() invocation, so should be located somewhere